-The Hall Director/Area Coordinator should refer to the Reported Missing Student Checklist and contact the reporting person to obtain the additional information needed.
-If the Hall Director/Area Coordinator determines at any point there is a credible threat to the well-being of the student reported as missing, the Hall Director/Area Coordinator should call University Police and make a report to supervisory staff.
-The Hall Director/Area Coordinator should then proceed to contact known student friends/relationships, beginning with roommates/suitemates, and the missing student's Resident Assistant.
-The Hall Director should also use direct and indirect methods of leaving messages for the student to make contact immediately.
+The Residence Life Coordinator/Assistant Director should refer to the Reported Missing Student Checklist and contact the reporting person to obtain the additional information needed.
+If the Residence Life Coordinator/Assistant Director determines at any point there is a credible threat to the well-being of the student reported as missing, the Residence Life Coordinator/Assistant Director should call University Police and make a report to supervisory staff.
+The Residence Life Coordinator/Assistant Director should then proceed to contact known student friends/relationships, beginning with roommates/suitemates, and the missing student's Resident Assistant.
+The Residence Life Coordinator/Assistant Director should also use direct and indirect methods of leaving messages for the student to make contact immediately.
 The purpose at this point is to determine if the student is truly missing or has simply failed to make the desired contact with the reporting person.
 If the student is located or is determined not to be missing, the student should be advised to contact the reporting person.
-The Hall Director/Area Coordinator may also contact the reporting person and relay that the student is not missing and has been asked to contact the reporting person.
+The Residence Life Coordinator/Assistant Director may also contact the reporting person and relay that the student is not missing and has been asked to contact the reporting person.

-If pursuing known contacts has not resulted in locating the student, the Hall Director should contact the Director of Residence Life, the Assistant Vice Chancellor for Student Affairs or the Office of the Vice Chancellor for Student Affairs, reporting all obtained information, and follow verbal notification with a Residence Life Incident Report (IR).
+If pursuing known contacts has not resulted in locating the student, the Residence Life Coordinator/Assistant Director should contact the Assistant Director/Associate Director of Residence Life, who will then contact the Director of Residence Life.
+The Director of Residence Life will then notify the Dean of Students.
+The Dean of Students is responsible for reporting all obtained information.
+Residence Life Staff will follow verbal notification with an Incident Report (IR).
 The contacted individuals may then authorize one or more of the following measures to determine recent activity by the student reported as missing: